 Pals in the province of Girona in Spain's Catalonia region.
 It is a wonderful medieval village inland of the Costa Brava coast.
 It is just a few kilometers inland from the best part of the Costa Brava - the Baix Emporda.
 Pals is a Historic Artistic Site of Spain.

 Spain This Way comment: Pals is a charming medieval village that has been beautifully restored.
 If you are looking for a rest from the beach then this is a lovely village to head for.

-Pals is a medieval village which was once neglected but a local doctor set too in leading the restoration and it is now very attractive.
-This section is Gothic in origin as can be deduced from the pointy arches of some of the windows and doorways.
+Pals is a medieval village which was once neglected but a local doctor set too in leading the restoration of its Gothic Quarter and it is now very attractive.

 Pals sits above the Platja de Pals, a small and pleasant resort with various hotels and villas and a reasonable selection of bars and restaurants.
 The main beach is the Playa de Pals, surrounded by rocky cliffs.

 Golf enthusiasts will know of Pals golf course which is one of the best in Spain and hosts a number of international competitions.

 The upmarket resorts of Llafranc and Tamarui are a little further south on the coast as is the lovely seaside village of Calella de Palafrugell.